Umesh1200/Courier-Delivery-Management-Web-Application-with-Route-optimization/README.md

 ## Notes

 - `backend/config.php` is intentionally excluded from version control
-- The frontend expects the backend at `http://localhost:8000` unless you change the API configuration
+- The frontend expects the backend at `http://localhost:8000` unless  change in the API configuration
-- The screenshot assets in this repository are referenced directly by the README, so the GitHub preview renders without extra setup